-The debt service obligation payable to the Commission for the College for the years ended June 30, 2020 and 2019 was approximately \$21 thousand and \$62 thousand, respectively.
-The College entered into a loan agreement with the Commission during fiscal year 2011 to fund capital projects.
+The debt service obligation payable to the West Virginia Higher Education Policy Commission (Commission) for the University for the years ended June 30, 2022 and 2021 was \$0.
+The University entered into a loan agreement with the Commission during fiscal year 2011 to fund capital projects.
 The loan was repaid in full during fiscal 2021.

-The following is a brief summary of capital asset activity for the College as a whole:
+The following is a brief summary of capital asset activity for the University as a whole:

-- Construction in progress (CIP) additions of \$0.7 million related to dormitory renovations in the Medical Education Center, facilities that were donated during the year and recorded at acquisition value of approximately \$22 million. - Equipment purchases totaled \$0.4 million and disposals of equipment during the year were \$0.5 million. - Library book purchases were minimal. - Depreciation expense was \$1.4 million.
+- Construction in progress (CIP) additions of \$2.9 million mainly related to dormitory renovations in the Medical Education Center. - Building and improvements additions totaled approximately \$1.6 million. \$1.4 million of CIP was transferred to land improvements and buildings. - Equipment purchases totaled \$0.5 million and disposals of equipment during the year were \$0.2 million. - Library book purchases were minimal. - Depreciation expense was \$1.9 million.